amartin211/quizpal/README.md

 **QuizPal**
 Proof-of-concept demonstration of real-time wearable AI systems and edge-to-cloud pipelines.
 Built purely as an engineering challenge to explore low-latency computer vision + LLM integration on constrained hardware.
 Not intended for any use that violates academic or professional integrity policies.

-A real-time wearable AI visual assistant that processes screenshots of exam questions and returns structured answers in real-time via WebSocket.
+A real-time wearable AI visual assistant that processes visual input from custom hardware and returns structured answers in real-time via WebSocket.

 ## Hardware